sheaghost/alchemist/readme.md

   + Fast.
   + Feature-rich.
   + Constantly developed.
-  + Easy to understand, custom embed class.
+  + Easy to understand embed system.

 ### Library
 This was made with [Eris](https://abal.moe/Eris).
 I chose this library because it